Minimum Buttons: Digital Interfaces of the "Atom" Electric Vehicle Presented

-One of the key features is the touchscreen built directly into the steering wheel.
+One of the key features is a touchscreen built directly into the steering wheel.
 This screen, powered by the Android operating system with additional software from "Atom", allows the driver to control functions such as climate control, multimedia, and the ADAS driver assistance system.
-However, it is important that the screen dims during driving for the driver's safety, and the interface is designed to minimize the need to take your eyes off the road — control is carried out using swipes and buttons.
+However, it is important that the screen dims while driving for the driver's safety, and the interface is designed to minimize the need to take your eyes off the road — control is carried out using swipes and buttons.
 Driver profiles, which include seat, mirror, and HUD settings, are loaded from the cloud, allowing the car to be adapted to each user.

 The electronic rearview mirror is also an innovative element.
 Instead of a traditional mirror, a high-resolution screen is used, which is connected to the car's cameras.
 This solution provides an improved view and allows the driver to switch between camera and standard mirror display modes.